pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

 ```

 After you've got it running go to [localhost:3000](http://localhost:3000/) and
 try searching for `ruby` or `language`.
-Also try a combinations of words to see
+Also try combinations of words to see
 how different articles are sorted: `ruby gem` or `ruby gemstone`.

 Now search for `gem` and try changing the Multi Match Query Type Parameter to